AdobeDocs/experience-manager-screens.en/help/using/getting-started-digital-signage.md

    Connectivity emphasizes on the following questions:
    * Networked (cell or wi-fi) or standalone?
-     * do we need to allow for USB content updates?
+     * Must you allow for USB content updates?
-     * do we need to allow for usage data collection?
+     * Must you allow for usage data collection?

 1. **Installation**

    Installation includes:
    * Displays: landscape or portrait
-   * How will the screen be mounted?
+   * How is the screen mounted?
-     * Portrait vs. landscape
+     * Portrait versus landscape
      * Full housing
      * Cover plate
    * Fixture support